helenzhou6/encoder/README.md

 - wandb log in details and be added to the project - https://wandb.ai/site

 ## Code
+1. `uv sync` download dependencies needed
-1. Run `run_model.py` that will create the model
+2. Run `run_model.py` that will create the model
-2. `eval_model.py` will evaluate the model and check the loss and accuracy.
+3. `eval_model.py` will evaluate the model and check the loss and accuracy.
 Also see wandb graphs.
     - Run `wandb_login` in the terminal to enable wandb